-Now, it’s hard to see the sky without noticing the foreboding skeleton of an incoming condominium projects or a crane in your periphery.
-Developers are buying up land and displacing local businesses in order to get the best spot downtown for a high rise that will dwarf all the others, that will sell for more money, that will be nicer and closer to all the downtown Austin attractions.
+Now, it’s hard to see the sky without noticing the foreboding skeleton of an incoming condominium project or a crane in your periphery.
+Developers are buying up land and displacing local businesses in order to get the best spot downtown for a high rise that will dwarf all the others, that will sell for more money, which will be nicer and closer to all the downtown Austin attractions.

 But what are those attractions